-Budgeted cost: £ 20,000
+Budgeted cost: £ 18,000

-Activity Evidence that supports this approach Challenge number(s) addressed Adult led structured interventions to support children with PP to make effective Small group tuition has an average impact of four months' additional progress over the course of a year.
-1,2,3 progress Small group tuition is most likely to be effective if it is targeted at pupils' specific needs.
+Activity Evidence that supports this approach Challenge number(s) addressed Purchase of an adult led, research based structured interventions in Maths and English to support children with PP to make effective progress Small group tuition has an average impact of four months' additional progress over the course of a year.
+Small group tuition is most likely to be effective if it is targeted at pupils' specific needs.
 Assessment will be used to plan the best way to target support.
-Small group tuition EEF (educationendowmentfoundation.org.uk) Pupil led structured interventions to support children with PP to make effective progress Peer tutoring - pupil work in pairs or in small groups to provide each other with explicit teaching support.
+1,2,3 Small group tuition EEF (educationendowmentfoundation.org.uk) Pupil led structured interventions to support children with PP to make effective progress Peer tutoring - pupil work in pairs or in small groups to provide each other with explicit teaching support.
 Though all types of pupils appear to benefit from peer tutoring, there is some evidence that pupils who are low-attaining and those with special educational needs make the biggest gains.
-1,2,3 Peer tutoring sessions will be used to review or consolidate learning, rather than introducing new material.
+Peer tutoring sessions will be used to review or consolidate learning, rather than introducing new material.
 Four to ten week intensive blocks with regular sessions (4-5 times a week) appear to provide maximum impact.
 In cross-age peer tutoring some studies have found that a gap of less than three years is optimal, although ensuring that the gap is wide enough so that the work is challenging to the tutee whilst easy enough for the tutor to support them is key.
-Peer tutoring EEF (educationendowmentfoundation.org.uk) Engaging with the National Tutoring Pro- gramme to provide a blend of tuition, Tuition targeted at specific needs and knowledge gaps can be an effective method to support low at- taining pupils or those falling behind.
-1,2,3 mentoring and school-led tutoring for pupils whose On average, one to one tuition is very effective at improving pupil outcomes, providing targeted support for pupils that are identified as having low
+Peer tutoring EEF (educationendowmentfoundation.org.uk) 1,2,3 Engaging with the National Tutoring Pro- gramme to provide a blend of tuition, mentoring and Tuition targeted at specific needs and knowledge gaps can be an effective method to support low at- taining pupils or those falling behind.
+1,2,3 school-led tutoring for pupils whose education has been most impacted by the On average, one to one tuition is very effective at improving pupil outcomes, providing targeted support for pupils that are identified as having low